 Before 1997, the Irish courts had no jurisdiction to grant a divorce – although the High Court always had the power to declare that a valid marriage never existed, by granting a decree of nullity.

-The 1870 Matrimonial Causes and Marriage Law Act brought the principles and rules of civil nullity in line with Church rules.
+The 1870 Matrimonial Causes and Marriage Law (Ireland) Amendment Act brought the principles and rules of civil nullity in line with Church rules.
 That is still the case today, and the grounds on which a civil court will grant a decree of nullity are much the same as the grounds for a Church nullity – though those who have been granted an ecclesiastical nullity may not remarry in civil proceedings, unless they are also divorced.
 (Similarly those who have obtained a decree of divorce from the courts may not receive Communion in Catholic or Orthodox churches.)
 Although Kenny J, in S v S,1 pointed out that the 1870 Act did not fossilise the law, the grounds for a civil nullity decree remained largely unchanged for more than a century.

 A decree of nullity has wide implications.
 Following a decree, either partner may remarry – or, rather, may marry, as the first ‘marriage’ was not valid.
 The partners may no longer avail of constitutional or legislative protection for the family – such as the Family Home Protection Act 1976 – as they are no longer husband and wife.
 Partners may not seek secondary reliefs – particularly in relation to property and maintenance – available to married couples under the Family Law Act 1995 or the Family Law (Divorce) Act 1996.
 Their children become ‘non‐marital’ children.
 Any agreement entered into on the basis that they were married (such as a separation agreement) would be null and void.